Cotignac waterfalls and towers

 Western tower of Cotignac

-To see Cotignac from here you need either a long neck or a long arm to hold the camera over the edge.
+To see Cotignac from here you need either a long neck, a long arm to hold the camera over the edge or a long selfie stick.
 Do not climb over the fence, behind it is a steep descent and the tuff is fragile.
 There are benches here for a picnic when the sun isn't too hot.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.